WU-BIMAC/MicroMetaApp.github.io/README.md

 * Manage Settings component of the application to import image metadata from file headers using Bio-Formats.
 * Several bug fixes ([link](https://github.com/WU-BIMAC/MicroMetaApp-React/issues))

+> **Important!** It is not recommended to mix different version of Micro Meta App for working on Microcope or Settings files.
+If you started a project using in a previous version of the App please first **save your file with the latest version** and then proceed with collecting image acquisiton settings.
+If you started your project with an **alpha version of the app**  please let us know and we will help you with the transition.

 ## Coming soon!